Pelvic floor dysfunction symptoms can vary and manifest in different ways – let’s explore some of the most common.

 Like any muscles the pelvic floor can be too tight, too weak or experience changes in length or sensation.
 This can irritate nerves and impact any of the organs in that gorgeous pelvic bowl of yours.

-Pelvic floor dysfunction symptoms may include any or several of the following:
+Pelvic floor dysfunction symptoms may include:

 Some of the most common causes include:

-First things first: get along to a women’s health specialist (like a gynaecologist or pelvic health physiotherapist) to get an assessment of your pelvic floor.
+If you’re experiencing pelvic floor dysfunction get connected with a women’s health specialist (like a gynecologist or pelvic health physiotherapist) to receive an assessment of your pelvic muscle groups.
 They’ll be able to pinpoint what’s really going on, and guide you on the right treatment pathways for your specific issues.

 Just because you’re experiencing one of any number of pelvic floor disorders doesn’t mean that you have to put up with the pain and discomfort that accompany one.
 Treating pelvic floor dysfunction can aid in reducing pelvic pain, reducing or even eliminating issues like urinary incontinence, pain during bowel movements, or pain during intercourse.

 Physical therapy can often help strengthen weakened pelvic muscles, and a qualified physiotherapist can walk you through the steps of certain pelvic floor exercises that you can do at home.
 For tight or overstressed pelvic floor muscle issues, deep tissue massage using a pelvic wand or another physical therapy device can aid in providing relief to tender points and trigger points in pelvic floor muscles as well; there are also pelvic floor exercises that can help you learn to relax your body as well, which will aid in releasing tension from pelvic floor muscle groups.